These are the twelve ideas that govern every decision in CocoPlus. They are worth understanding not just as rules — but as the reasoning behind them.

 Every feature must produce visible, direct value to the developer working in the terminal.

-This sounds obvious.
-It is often violated.
-Features that add process overhead without developer benefit are not features — they are compliance theater.
 Before any feature is built, the test is: does the developer experience value directly?
 Does it save them time?
 Does it prevent an error they would have made?
 Does it produce an artifact they actually want?
+If the answer is "it helps governance" or "it satisfies the audit trail," the next question is: does the developer experience that help, or does it happen invisibly behind them?

 CocoPlus is not a governance layer.
 It is a productivity layer.
 The difference is where the value lands.
 Governance lands in reports.
 Productivity lands in the developer's experience of doing the work.